rwilson4/bootstrap-stat/README.md

 poetry shell.

 ## Architecture
-We use Poetry to manage dependencies, instead of pipenv, pytest as our test runner, black for code formatting, and sphinx for generating documentation.
+We use Poetry to manage dependencies, pytest as our test runner, black for code formatting, and sphinx for generating documentation.

 Basic multicore functionality is implemented, using the [pathos](https://pathos.readthedocs.io/en/latest/) version of